 According to IEEE, regression testing is “Selective retesting of a system or component to verify that modifications have not caused unintended effects and that the system or components still complies with its specified requirements.”

-The goal of the regression testing may differ between different organizations or parts of an organization.
-The goal may be either to reveal defects or to obtain a measure of the quality of the system.
+As for testing, in general, the objective of regression testing is differs from business to business.
+The objective may either be to find the errors or to get an estimation of its quality.
 Traditionally regression testing is iteratively applied to the consecutive revisions of the software, where revisions refer to the variation in time of the evolving system.

 Importance of Regression Testing